AndresFernandezSanMiguel/MEM-Linear/README.md

     (constrained DOFs removed), solved with a shift-invert Cholesky operator.
-  - any other value — treated as a **free molecule**: `K` is positive semi-definite (6 rigid-body modes), solved as the generalized eigenproblem `K φ = λ M φ` in Cholesky mode; the 6 zero-eigenvalue rigid modes are excluded automatically.
+  - any other value — treated as a **free molecule**: `K` is positive semi-definite (6 rigid-body modes), solved as the generalized eigenproblem `K φ = λ M φ`; the 6 zero-eigenvalue rigid modes are excluded automatically, since we start by calculating the highest eigenvalues

 Followed by, in order: